 A vaccine stimulates the body’s immune system to produce antibodies and cellular immunity to combat a disease.
 This helps people develop immunity to that disease without getting the disease first.
 The U.S. Food and Drug Administration (FDA) approves vaccines when they are effective and safe for use, and monitors the ongoing safety along with the CDC.

 The Pfizer and Moderna vaccines use novel messenger-RNA (mRNA) technology, which uses genetic material to cause the body to create a protein from the virus.
-The immune system then recognizes the virus and attacks it.
-Both Pfizer’s and Moderna’s COVID-19 vaccines require two doses—both are critical for full protection from the virus.
+It does not alter your DNA in any way.
+Your immune system then recognizes the virus and attacks it if you are exposed to the virus.
+The Pfizer and Moderna COVID-19 vaccines require two doses—both are critical for full protection from the virus.
 Pfizer’s doses are administered 21 days apart, while Moderna’s are administered 28 days apart.